| Appendix 5: Articles

 monsoon paddy and cultivation and production of the four

+major crops.
 The Minister replied to the points in the reports and

 looked into the requirements.
 The first day meeting was